IanSantosOS/poorly-isEven/README.md

 # Poorly isEven File

-A Code that creates a file called isEven.js with lots of if & else
+A code that creates a file called isEven with many if statements in the "files" directory.

 ## Why?